The ultimate guide to business travel management

 3. Duty of care

-Your responsibility is also towards your travelers.
+Your responsibility is also towards your travellers.
 Essentially, duty of care refers to an employer’s legal and financial obligation to provide safe working conditions to its employees.
 This ranges from ordinary workplace safety precautions to preventive health screening, training and relevant insurance coverage.

 4. Managing travel risks